Ariana Grande and Mac Miller Break Up

 E!
 News has learned the "No Tears Left to Cry" singer and Mac Miller have broken up.
 We're told they split because of their busy work schedules but remain close friends.
 They love each other but as close friends.

 One of the couple's last public appearances together was during 2018 Oscars weekend when they were spotted at Madonna's always exclusive after-party.
-Just recently, Ariana attended the 2018 Met Gala solo.
+Earlier this week, Ariana attended the 2018 Met Gala solo.

 Ever since taking their romance public in August 2016, the pair has experienced some unforgettable memories together.

 In addition to starring in the "My Favorite Part" music video and performing on stage together, the professionals developed a special bond away from cameras.
-And yes, they created unforgettable collaborations including "The Way."
+And yes, they also created some unforgettable collaborations including "The Way."

 "Just because we are two people who are in love and have a great relationship doesn't mean I am going to get weird about this incredible music we make," Mac shared on Power 105's The Breakfast Club.
 "I'm here to talk about music and I happen to be in a fantastic relationship with someone I also enjoy making music with so those lines can get blurred very easily on what I am here trying to do."